Engee documentation

 Usage in the block Engee Function

-• In the block parameters - fixed point values can be set via fi(…) and bus structures can be passed as NamedTuple.
-The bus type can be defined automatically via get_bus_signal_type(…).
+• In the block parameters, you can set fixed point values via fi(…), and also pass the bus structures as `NamedTuple'.
+The bus type can be determined automatically via `get_bus_signal_type(…)'.

-• In the Common code cell - you can define data types (Fixed, BusSignal{…}), component structures (struct Block), create auxiliary functions or initialise values.
-You can also move basic logic here if Step method code or Component struct code is disabled.
+• In the Common code cell, you can define data types (Fixed, BusSignal{…}), component structures (`struct Block'), create auxiliary functions or initialize values.
+You can also move the main logic here if Step method code or Component struct code are disabled.

-• In the Component struct code cell - values of Fixed type can be used when describing fields of the structure, as well as BusSignal types if the fields represent composite signals.
+• In the Component structure code cell, when describing the fields of the structure, you can use values of the Fixed type, as well as the BusSignal types, if the fields are composite signals.

-• In the Step method code cell - the basic logic of the block is implemented.
-Here fixed numbers and bus signals can participate in calculations, comparisons and structure processing.
+• The Step method code cell implements the main logic of the block.
+Here, fixed numbers and bus signals can participate in calculations, comparisons, and structure processing.

-• In the Types inheritance method cell - you can use Fixed and BusSignal types to analyse the inputs and set the output type of the component.
+• In the Types inheritance method cell, you can use the Fixed and BusSignal types to analyze the inputs and set the output type of the component.

-• In the Dimensions inheritance method cell - you can use Fixed data and values from buses to define the output dimensions.
+• In the Dimensions inheritance method cell, you can use the Fixed data and values from the buses to determine the dimensions of the output signals.

-• In the Update method code cell - if the block has an internal state, fields like Fixed or BusSignal can be used to store or change that state at each simulation step.
+• In the Update method code cell, if the block has an internal state, fields like Fixed or BusSignal can be used to store or change this state at each step of the simulation.

-• In the Terminate method code cell - usage of these types to record the final state is allowed if the structure contains the appropriate fields.
+• In the Terminate method code cell, these types can be used to record the final state if the structure contains the appropriate fields.

-• In the Common types and dimensions inheritance method cell - if both types and dimensions are to be handled simultaneously, Fixed and BusSignal can also participate in the calculation logic.
+• In the Common types and dimensions inheritance method cell, if both types and dimensions need to be processed simultaneously, Fixed and BusSignal can also participate in the calculation logic.

-Consequently, Fixed, fi(…), fixdt(…), BusSignal and get_bus functions are applicable in all aspects of the configuration and operation of the Engee Function block - both at runtime and at signal type and dimension generation.
-They can be freely used both in parameters and in source code in all cells (if their operation is correctly observed).
+Hence, Fixed, fi(…), fixdt(…)The `, `BusSignal and get_bus functions are applicable in all aspects of the configuration and operation of the block Engee Function — both at the execution stage and at the generation stage of the type and dimension of the signal.
+They can be freely used both in the parameters and in the source code in all cells (if they work correctly).

-Functions are available in the block Engee Function, as well as in command line img 41 1 2 Engee that allow you to perform arithmetic operations specifying the output type, to convert values between types with rounding and overflow control, and to predefine the type of the result using specialised rules (_promote_type).
-These functions are used in the logic Engee Function, written in source code cells Step method code, Common code and others.
+In the block Engee Function, as well as in command line img 41 1 2 Engee features are available that allow you to perform arithmetic operations specifying the output type, convert values between types with rounding and overflow control, and pre-determine the result type using specialized rules (`_promote_type').
+These functions are used in logic Engee Function, written in the source code cells Step method code, Common code and others.

 Available functions:

-• esum, esub, emul, ediv - arithmetic operations with specifying the output type;
+• esum, esub, emul, ediv — arithmetic operations with setting the output type;

 • emul! — matrix multiplication with result caching;

-• *_promote_type - functions of output result by input types.
+• *_promote_type — output functions based on input types.

 These functions can be applied to both scalars and arrays.
-The result is always returned in the type explicitly specified by the user (or output automatically), which makes the block behaviour stable and expected.
+The result is always returned in a type explicitly specified by the user (or output automatically), which makes the block behavior stable and expected.

 Supported types

-All functions in this suite work with the following types:
+All the functions in this set work with the following types:

 • Logical: Bool